 WOMEN who have a heart attack are more likely to have delayed treatment, be deemed of needing less urgent help, report different symptoms and have a greater chance of dying…

-By Karen Cicero You’re 35.
+You’re 35.
 Fit.
 Normal blood pressure and cholesterol.
 So there’s no way that chest tightness you’re feeling could be a heart attack, right?
 Not necessarily.